tunahanertekin/docs/docs/user-guide/environments/application/dashboard/overview.md

 # Application Overview

-The Application Environment within robolaunch is tailored for AI/ML development projects.
-This section provides an in-depth overview of the tools and features available in the Application Environment, making it a hub for advanced computational tasks and streamlined development workflows.
+The Application Environment in robolaunch is meticulously designed for AI/ML development projects, providing a comprehensive set of tools and features to facilitate advanced computational tasks and enhance development workflows.
+This section offers a detailed overview of the capabilities within the Application Environment, empowering users with insights into their projects.

-## Overview
+## Overview Tab
+In the Overview tab, users can access key information and functionalities related to their application:

 ![In the Overview tab, you can check the application status, view recent activities, and view workspaces, if any.](./img/app-tab-overview.png)

-In the Overview tab, you can check the application status, view recent activities, and view workspaces, if any.
+- **Application Status:** Check the real-time status of your application.
+The status widget provides essential details, including the progress of the installation process.
+This ensures you stay informed, especially during critical stages.

+- **Recent Activities:** Gain visibility into the recent activities and transactions within your application.
+The Activities Widget serves as a timeline, documenting crucial events and changes for reference.

+- **Workspaces:** Explore the available workspaces associated with your application.
+Workspaces provide designated areas for collaborative coding and project development.

 ## Widgets
+Widgets play a vital role in presenting valuable information and quick access to dashboard elements:

 ![Instance Dashboard Widgets](./img/app-widgets.png)

-Widgets provide information about objects on the dashboard.

 ### Information Widget
+This widget serves as a guide, offering insights into the objects available on the current dashboard and guiding users on how to manage them.
+Activate the auxiliary guide with the "Show Guide" button for additional assistance.

 ![Information Widget](./img/app-info-widget.png)

-The information widget explains which objects are available on the current dashboard and how they can be managed.
-You can run the auxiliary guide on this subject with the `Show Guide` button.

 ### Application Status Widget
+Stay informed about the current state of your application through the Status Widget.
+It provides a quick overview of whether the installation process is completed or ongoing, allowing for seamless navigation to other tabs.

 ![Application Status Widget](./img/app-info-widget.png)

-Status Widget informs you about the status of your current application.
-If the installation process is not completed and you cannot go to other tabs, you can get information about the state by checking here.

 ### Activities Widget
+Track ongoing and recent activities within your application with the Activities Widget.
+This feature enhances visibility, ensuring users are aware of the latest changes and operations.

 ![Activities Widget](./img/app-activities-widget.png)

-The Activities Widget allows you to view current and recent transactions in your app.
+These widgets collectively contribute to a dynamic and user-friendly environment, empowering developers and data scientists to efficiently manage and monitor their AI/ML projects.